-Now, if you're like me then fitness and training is a big part of your life.
+Now, if you're like me then fitness and training are a big part of your life.
 When I go on vacation, I still try to make time for training when I can.
 I recently went to the U.K. and was lucky enough to train at Eddie Hall's 'Strength Asylum'.

 I know what it's like, searching online for the best gyms in the area you're going to.
 It's such a difficult choice because you don't want to be let down by the facilities.